 Loyola University Maryland is committed to the responsible conduct of research (RCR).
 Loyola is committed to meeting the National Science Foundation (NSF) requirement that each institution have—at the time of proposal submission—a plan in place to provide training in the responsible and ethical conduct of research to all students and postdoctoral researchers participating in NSF-funded research.
 Information about the NSF requirement can be found on the NSF website.

 Loyola has identified the CITI Program (Collaborative Institutional Training Initiative at the University of Miami) to meet this RCR requirement.
-While this requirement applies only to proposals supported by the NSF, this training program is available to all members of the research community free of charge.
+While this requirement applies only to proposals supported by the NSF, please contact a member of the ORSP if you are interested in this training.
 Discipline specific course are available for the following areas:

 - Social & Behavioral Research